 If you are interested in a professional association contact me directly by email expressing your interest.

 Biographies of past and present interns and associates can be found HERE.

-The next available space for an intern here is in Summer, 2019.
+The next available spaces for an intern here are: